Swedish Freedom of the Press Act: King Gustav III revisions

 At the start of his reign King Gustav III was more or less a roi fainéant (a powerless king), which encouraged him to consider a coup d'état.
 In 1772, he restored royal power through a military coup and as a consequence the freedom of the press was only exercised with caution by authors and printers.
 Two years later, the Act was largely rolled back when Gustav III presented a redacted Freedom of the Press Act, leaving it to the king's discretion to determine what gets printed.
 Penalties were made more severe and violations could, in some cases, lead to execution.
-With freedom of the press nominally intact and without reinstoring pre-publication censorship, the king took a firm control over what was printed in the country.
+Although freedom of the press remained nominally intact and pre-publication censorship was not reinstated, the king exercised firm control over what was printed in the country.
 The new act also exempted central branches of the state apparatus from the principle of access to public records.